jsgroth/jgenesis/backend/snes-coprocessors/README.md

 DSP-1 was used by 16 games, including _Super Mario Kart_ and _Pilotwings_.
 DSP-2, DSP-3, and DSP-4 were each only used in 1 game: _Dungeon Master_ (DSP-2), _SD Gundam GX_ (DSP-3), and _Top Gear 3000_ (DSP-4)

+### OBC1

+An OBJ controller chip that allows the one game that uses it to update the OAM sprite table slightly more efficiently.
+Used by 1 game, _Metal Combat: Falcon's Revenge_

 ### SA-1

 Programmable 65C816 CPU clocked at 10.74 MHz.
 Used by 35 games, including _Kirby Super Star_, _Kirby's Dream Land 3_, and _Super Mario RPG_